Eggers Can’t Be Choosers—Or Can They?

 case of this production, guarantee all involved a gay old time.

-Auditions for lipstick thespians, as well as performance locations (we’re a traveling
+Auditions for lipstick thespians are slated for June, and performance locations (we're a